 Individuals with heart disease have a national average 30-day readmission rate of 24%.
 Colorado VNA is hoping to significantly reduce this rate for their home health heart failure clients with the use of remote monitoring technology through HRS’ telehealth software.

 Colorado VNA clients placed on telemedicine are provided with 4G tablets pre-loaded with the HRS software.
-The tablets are paired with Bluetooth biometric devices which allow patients to take their blood pressure, weight, heart rate, and more.
+The tablets are paired with Bluetooth biometric remote patient monitoring devices which allow patients to take their blood pressure, weight, heart rate, and more.
 The HRS software provides patients with daily reminders to take their vitals, answer symptom related questions, manage their medication while also providing educational content on their condition.
 Meanwhile, the HRS software also allows clinicians the ability to monitor patient vitals and respond to high-risk alerts when patients are at risk for hospital readmission.

 “The program was easy to understand, and the tablet was very easy to use,” said the wife of a telemedicine client.
 She adds, “the tablet provided valuable education and videos and overall the program kept [my husband] from returning to the hospital and doctor’s office.”